Shell & Scripting

 fs.ls [path] Directory listing with file sizes

-fs.cat <path> Print file contents
+fs.cat <path> Print file contents (line-by-line)

 fs.rm <path> Remove file (echoes path)